United States Marine Raider stiletto: Reception

 The Marine Raiders found they could fit the sheath behind the standard issue M1911 pistol holster by inserting the sheath body between the holster body and belt attachment flap and tying the tip of the sheath and holster together with the tie-down thong.
 This gave more room on their web belt and made both the pistol and stiletto available to the right hand.

 Variants

 1st Canadian Parachute Battalion

 The 1st Canadian Parachute Battalion was issued a variant of the U.S. Marine Raider stiletto.

 The stiletto was manufactured by Camillus in the United States and was identical to the Raiders, except it had a parkerized finish.

 In addition, the hilt was without the U.S.M.C. scroll and the manufacturer's name was not etched on the blade.

 As part of the original production run, approximately 500 parkerized units were manufactured and issued to the Canadian Airborne.

-Roy C. Rushton, who served as a sniper with the 1st Canadian Parachute Battalion, reported about the stiletto:

-"I was issued the knife you mention in 1943 or 1944 by our quartermaster stores.
-I recall that it was darkened but I am unable to recall what was imprinted on the blade.
-Our knives were always referred to as "killing knives" and they were used to dispatch German soldiers on at least two occasions.
-Some training was provided on how to attack or defend from the front and how to attack from the rear."